Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

-- As user I can subscribe to a chat room so that I can receive all the messages sent
 - Everytime a message is sent to that chat room, all the subscribed user get notified about that message

+## Done

+- As a client I can subscribe to a chat room so that I can receive all the messages sent
+- Expose a websocket endpoint to join a chatroom and receive messages

 ## How to use the chat